 - 7.4.1.
 You are expected to apply for all statutory support to which you are entitled (including welfare benefits) prior to making an application to the Fund.
 If you have not applied for all statutory funding to which you are entitled, your application will usually be rejected. - 7.4.2.
-You are encouraged to seek advice from the University's Student Support team or your local Job Centre Plus regarding eligibility for welfare benefits. - 7.4.3.
+You are encouraged to seek advice from the University's Money and Childcare Advice team or your local Job Centre Plus regarding eligibility for welfare benefits.

+7.4.3.
 The table below provides clarification on how income will be treated in an assessment.
 Furthermore, a pre-determined level of income will be assumed for full-time undergraduate students with no carer responsibilities in receipt of statutory funding.
 This is referred to as "Assumed Income", see paragraph [7.5] for further details.

-Income Type Count as Income Notes
+COUNT AS INCOME

 Tuition Fee Loan No

 Maintenance Loan Yes

-Maintenance Grant or Special Support Grant Yes
+Maintenance Grant/Special Support Grant Yes

 Disabled Student's Allowance No

 Student Loan Yes

 Adult Dependants' Grant Yes

 Childcare Grant Yes

 Parents' Learning Allowance Yes

-Institution's bursary (including Meet and Beat) Yes Disregard first £500
+Institution's bursary or scholarship Yes (Disregard first £500)

 Welsh Government Learning Grant Yes

 Scottish Funding - Young Person Bursary Yes

-Scottish Funding - Independent Students' No
+Scottish Funding - Independent Students' Bursary No

-Bursary

 Northern Ireland - HE Bursary Yes

 Social Work Bursary Yes

 NHS Bursary (including extra weeks) Yes

 NHS Training Grant Yes

-NHS Dependants grants for children including Yes
+NHS Dependants grants for children Yes (incl.
+Parents' Learning Allowance)

-Parents' Learning Allowance

 NHS Childcare Grant Yes

 NHS Lone Parents' Grant Yes

 NHS Disabled Students' Allowance No

 NHS Salary Yes

 Teaching Salary Yes

 Teacher Training Bursary Yes

 LA Care Leavers Bursary No

 Postgraduate Loan Yes

-Institution's Care Leaver or Estranged Bursary Yes Disregard
+Institution's Care Leaver or Estranged Bursary Yes (Disregard first £500)

-first £500

 Postgraduate Doctoral Loan Yes

-Studentships (Postgraduate research) - internal Yes
+Studentships (Postgraduate research) - internal BCU Yes

-BCU

-Studentships (Postgraduate research) UKVI Yes

 - 7.4.4.
 All means-tested benefits will be included as income in the assessment.
 This includes:

 - Universal Credit

+- Income Support

 - Income-based Employment Support Allowance

+- Child Tax Credits

 - Housing benefit

+- Pension Credits

 - Working Tax Credits